quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 state until the client proves it can receive packets at its advertised IP address.
-Through the use of a Retry packet, a token in subsequent client Initial packets, and the original_destination_connection_id transport parameter, servers verify address ownership and clients verify that there is no "man in the middle" generating Retry packets.
+Through the use of a Retry packet, a token in subsequent client Initial packets, and the original_destination_connection_id transport parameter, servers verify address ownership and clients verify that there is no on-path attacker generating Retry packets.

-As a trusted Retry Service is literally a "man in the middle," the service must communicate the original_destination_connection_id back to the server so that it can pass client verification.
+As a trusted Retry Service is literally an on-path entity, the service must communicate the original_destination_connection_id back to the server so that it can pass client verification.
 It also must either verify the address itself (with the server trusting this verification) or make sure there is common